DGAP-Public Voting Rights: TAG Immobilien AG (english) () | aktiencheck.de

 Person subject to the notification obligation is not controlled and does itself not control any other undertaking(s) holding directly or indirectly an interest in the (underlying) issuer (1.).
 X Full chain of controlled undertakings starting with the ultimate controlling natural person or legal entity:

-Name % of voting % of voting rights Total of both rights (if at through instruments (if (if at least least held 3% or at least held 5% or held 5% or more) more) more) GAM Holding % % % AG GAM Group % % % AG GAM (UK) % % % Ltd. GAM % % % Internation- al Management Ltd.
+Name % of voting % of voting rights Total of both rights (if at through instruments (if at least least held 3% (if at least held 5% held 5% or or more) or more) more) BlackRock, Inc. % % % BlackRock Holdco % % % 2, Inc. BlackRock % % % Financial Management, Inc.

 9. In case of proxy voting according to Sec.
 22 para.
 3 WpHG